maxharp3r/fmh-cv/cv.md

 University of Minnesota, Minneapolis, MN
 :   (2012 - present)
-    Research Associate
+    Research Scientist
-    Developing new platforms to drive research in the areas of recommender systems and social media.
+    Leading research projects and developing research platforms in the areas of recommender systems and social computing.
+    Managing computing resources for GroupLens research lab.
     Mentoring graduate and undergraduate students.
-    Contributing to grant writing.

 Code 42 Software, Minneapolis, MN
 :   (2011 - 2012)